metosin/clojurebridge-helsinki/README.md

 # ClojureBridge - Helsinki

-This is gh-pages project for ClojureScript Helsinki event.
+This is gh-pages project for ClojureBridge Helsinki event.

 ## Develop